telerik/winforms-docs/gridview/rows/drag-and-drop.md

 {{endregion}}

-The drag and drop functionality is made easy using the built-in RadGridViewDragDropService as the plumbing code is already handled, you only need to handle events emanating from this service.
-Create a default constructor for the DragAndDropRadGrid class.
-In this constructor we will grab a reference to the RadGridView RadDragDropService and generate event handler stubs for a few of the service’s events.
+The drag and drop functionality is made easy using the built-in __RadGridViewDragDropService__ as the plumbing code is already handled, you only need to handle events emanating from this service.
+Create a default constructor for the __DragAndDropRadGrid__ class.
+In this constructor we will grab a reference to the __RadDragDropService__ and generate event handler stubs for a few of the service’s events.

 {{source=..\SamplesCS\GridView\Rows\DragAndDropRadGrid.cs region=Constructor}}
 {{source=..\SamplesVB\GridView\Rows\DragAndDropRadGrid.vb region=Constructor}}